 Do I need my Leaving Certificate to apply?

 The Leaving Certificate is not a requirement for mature student entry to Trinity.
-However, some courses, for example Engineering, request specific subject requirements (honours maths grade C or higher).
+However, some courses, for example Engineering, request specific subject requirements (H4 grade or higher Leaving Certificate Maths grade C, or higher).
 Please consult the current Mature Student Guidelines for more information or contact the Mature Student Officer on (01) 896 1386.

 Can I study part time in TCD?

 A wide range of extramural courses take place in Trinity throughout the year.
 Information on these courses can be found on the Courses web site.
-Currently, there is only one degree programme available on a part-time basis in the evening (B.Sc. in Information Systems).
-All other honours degree programmes are four years full-time day courses.
+All honours degree programmes are four years full-time day courses.
 There is no option to study these courses in a part-time capacity.